If you're a confident communicator and enjoy the challenge of working toward targets, a career in sales may be perfect for you

-Sales executives sell a company's products and services.
-Customers include individuals, businesses and government organisations and sales may be domestic (within the UK) or international, or a combination of both.
+Sales executives sell a company's products and services to individuals, businesses and government organisations.
+Sales may be domestic (within the UK), international, or a combination of both.

-As well as approaching potential customers with the aim of winning new business; sales executives work to maintain good relationships with existing clients, gaining repeat business wherever possible.
+As well as approaching potential customers with the aim of winning new business, sales executives strive to maintain good relationships with existing clients, gaining repeat business wherever possible.

 Types of sales executive

-The title may vary in different organisations and a sales executive may also be referred to as a:
+The job title may vary in different organisations and may also be referred to as a:

 - business development representative.